pocomane/brewed-in-the-apocalypse/bita.md

 # Other scenarist moves

-__Rollback__ - When you think the player should stop telling for any reason, let em finish instead, or wait that a move is triggered, then, if you still think it is necessary, rollback to the critical point and explain why you restart from there.
-Not interrupting the description let you to fully understand what the player want to to, and often you will found that there is no reason to rollback at all.
+__Rollback__ - When you think the protagonist should stop telling for any reason, let em finish instead, or wait that a move is triggered, then, if you still think it is necessary, rollback to the critical point and explain why you restart from there.
+Not interrupting the description let you to fully understand what the protagonist want to to, and often you will found that there is no reason to rollback at all.

-You are allowd to interrupt only when two or more players start to speak one over another; in such case stop them, summarize the situation so far and ask to a single player what ey does.
+You are allowd to interrupt only when two or more protagonists start to speak one over another; in such case stop them, summarize the situation so far and ask to a single protagonist what ey does.

-Moreover, it may happen that a player is making a long description of events that you already know you have to rollback.
-In general, also in such cases the right thing to do is to wait ey to finish; however you are allowed to interrupt the player if you make it in order to not waste the player time, and after you explainded your reasons you give them the possibility to continue eir description.
+Moreover, it may happen that a protagonist is making a long description of events that you already know you have to rollback.
+In general, also in such cases the right thing to do is to wait ey to finish; however you are allowed to interrupt the protagonist if you make it in order to not waste the protagonist time, and after you explainded your reasons you give them the possibility to continue eir description.

 Typically, you have to make a rollback when:

-- the player is telling something impossible.
+- the protagonist is telling something impossible.
-- the player misunderstood something in the scene.
+- the protagonist misunderstood something in the scene.
-- the player is too vague about the precise actions of the character, and you want em to add more details in order to decide which are the consequences and if some moves are triggered, as well as to decide which traits/harms/tags are involved.
+- the protagonist is too vague about the precise actions of the character, and you want em to add more details in order to decide which are the consequences and if some moves are triggered, as well as to decide which traits/harms/tags are involved.
-- the player gives a vague description of what is needed by other moves (like the __Taking an advantage__ move), and, again, you need em to add such details.
+- the protagonist gives a vague description of what is needed by other moves (like the __Taking an advantage__ move), and, again, you need em to add such details.

-In case you have to completely delete something the player told (e.g. the first two previews points), always give em a similar alternative.
+In case you have to completely delete something the protagonist told (e.g. the first two previews points), always give em a similar alternative.

 The rollback can not go over a previous move: you already had the possibility